 Emiley Parker

-Practice management software is precious to physician practices.
+Practice management software is essential to medical practices.
 Medical Practice Management software systems assist physicians and their administrative staff in a variety of ways, including recording patient information, handling charge capture, executing billing operations, generating reports, and scheduling appointments.
 Practice management software is commonly referred to as POMIS (Physician's Office Management and Medical Information Systems).

 Practice Management software systems can significantly increase a practice's productivity and workflow.
 They can also increase reimbursements from health insurance companies and other insurance providers.